MicrosoftDocs/memdocs/memdocs/autopilot/troubleshooting.md

 Whether you are performing user-driven or self-deploying device deployments, the troubleshooting process is about the same.
 It's always useful to understand the flow for a specific device:

 - A network connection is established.
-This can be a wireless (Wi-fi) or wired (Ethernet) connection.
+The connection can be a wireless (Wi-fi) or wired (Ethernet) connection.
 - The Windows Autopilot profile is downloaded.
 When using a wired connection, or manually establishing a wireless connection, the Windows Autopilot profile is downloaded from the Autopilot deployment service as soon as the network connection is in place.
 - User authentication occurs.
 When performing a user-driven deployment, the user will enter their Azure Active Directory credentials, which will be validated.
 - Azure Active Directory join occurs.
 For user-driven deployments, the device will be joined to Azure AD using the specified user credentials.
 For self-deploying scenarios, the device will be joined without specifying any user credentials.